 The point is Luxembourg is a polylingual country.
 The natives come out of school fluent in four languages: Luxembourgish, German, French and English.
 If you overhear other people speaking foreign, and you will, they might well actually be locals speaking local.
 Portuguese is very common here as well, and many a Luxembourger with a talent for languages speaks that too.

-The language you really need to get everywhere and communicate with everyone is French: unless you want some work done on your car, when it’s German; unless you want a natter in a bar, when it’s Luxembourgish; unless you want some business advice, when it’s English … you get the drift.
-I find it fun, actually, and, having lived here for four years now, I speak them all, most rather badly.
+The language you really need to get everywhere and communicate with everyone is French: unless you want to talk technical, when it’s German; unless you want a natter, when it’s Luxembourgish; unless business advice, when it’s English … you get the drift.
+I find it fun, actually, and, having lived here for a few years now, speak them all, if rather badly.

-I think the best way to illustrate the attitude to language here is to describe a what’s on magazine I’ve just received.
+I think the best way to illustrate the attitude to language here is to describe a what’s on magazine.
 It has many event descriptions, in many languages: French, German, Luxembourgish and English.
-You might presume that the same description is translated into each of the languages, which would probably happen in the UK.
-But, no, actually, each description is provided once, in one language, and the editors have simply presumed that their readers speak them all.
+You might expect the same description is translated into each of the languages, which would probably happen in the UK.
+But, no, actually, each description is provided once, in one language, and the editors have simply presumed their readers them all.

 Luxembourg’s population has a very high proportion of foreign residents.
 This is partially because, when Portugal joined the European Union, a great number of Portuguese came here: Portuguese is almost the fifth public language, as if four wasn’t enough.
 This is partially because the country is a European Union capital, with many institutions centred here, bringing people in from across the EU.
 This is partially because it is a financial centre, bringing in banks and their high calibre workers from across the world.
 Indeed, there are so many foreigners working here that the population doubles during the day with people commuting in from Germany, France and Belgium.
 The result is that Luxembourg is a hugely multicultural society.